whisthq/whist/client-applications/README.md

 In order to test the interaction between the client app and the server, you may want to spin up the host-service on a dev instance, and connect to it.
 To do that, you can follow this procedure.

-- On your AWS instance, build the protocol (if needed) with `cd ~/fractal/protocol && ./build_protocol_targets.sh FractalServer` and the Chrome mandelbox with `cd ~/fractal/mandelboxes && ./build_mandelbox_image.sh browsers/chrome`.
+- On your AWS instance, build the protocol (if needed) with `cd ~/fractal/protocol && ./build_protocol_targets.sh WhistServer` and the Chrome mandelbox with `cd ~/fractal/mandelboxes && ./build_mandelbox_image.sh browsers/chrome`.
 Then, run the host-service with cd `~/fractal/host-service && make run`.
   - N.B.: You should not run the Chrome mandelbox instance with the `run_local_mandelbox_image.sh` script!!
   - If you run into any issues getting the `host-service` to run, make sure to stop and remove any Docker containers that are running and delete the /fractal folder with `sudo rm -rf /fractal/`.
 - On your computer, after initializing yarn by running `yarn`, set the `TESTING_LOCALDEV_HOST_IP` environment variable to the public IP of the AWS instance.
 Then, from the `client-applications` folder, call `yarn test:manual localdevHost`.
 If you get errors, try removing the `node_modules` folder and the `yarn.lock` file with `rm -rf node_modules yarn.lock` and then re-initialize with `yarn`.